aspect-build/rules_lint/README.md

 ```

 ## Questions
-- why doesn't the aspect work? !!!!
-- how best to debug an aspect?
-Print isn't working, I'm a bit stuck.
-Is there documentation on how to do this?
 - clang-tidy handles only a single source file at a time.
 This is different to all the other linters currently supported.
-What is the
-best way to structure this code in clang_tidy.bzl?
+What is the best way to structure this code in clang_tidy.bzl?
 Pass one file to each invokation of clang_tidy_action?
 Or loop inside clang_tidy_action?
 - Any other inputs?